iambugboy/CodSoft/README.md

 # CodSoft
-This repository is for Python Programming Internship at Codsoft.
+This repository is for Python Programming at Codsoft.